ThalysRun0/coregame/README.md

 - **done** generic way to check for collision
 ... coregame/test.py", line 40, in update
 self.check_collision() # TODO: need refinement
-all Gameobject collides with eachother in the scene ???
+all Gameobject collides with eachother in the scene
-@attempting something to

 ## pending-doc
 ### install not dev